team-telnyx/webrtc/README.md

   // Required credentials
   login: username,
   password: password,
-  // Other options
-  // This file can be a wav/mp3 in your local public folder or you can host it in a CDN and pass just the URL, such as https://cdn.company.com/sounds/call.mp3
+  /* ringtoneFile - This file can be a wav/mp3 in your local public folder or you can host it in a CDN and pass just the URL, such as https://cdn.company.com/sounds/call.mp3
+   */
   ringtoneFile: './sounds/incoming_call.mp3',
+  /*
+    ringbackFile - Used when you disable Generate Ringback Tone to provide your own ringback sound - Enable Instant Ringback (180).
+  */
+  ringbackFile: './sounds/ringback_tone.mp3',
 });

 // Create a variable to track the current call